 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, the principal, teachers, and the counselor patrol the campus, entrance areas, and designated common areas.
-The principal, teachers, the custodian, and the counselor monitor lunch time activity in the cafeteria and common student activity areas.
-At the end of the day when students are dismissed, the principal, teachers, and the counselor monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.
+As students arrive on campus each morning, administrators, teachers, classified staff, campus monitors, and the school resource officer patrol the campus, entrance areas, and designated common areas.
+Administrators, campus monitors, and the school resource officer monitor lunch time activity in the cafeteria and common student activity areas.
+At the end of the day when students are dismissed, administrators, teachers, classified staff, and the school resource officer monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.

-Central High School is a closed campus.
+Barstow High School is a closed campus.
 During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.